-Entry fees are not refundable under any circumstance, race registrations are not transferable to other participants or to future years races and we do do not allow transfers between distances.
-Please consider these factors carefully before registering – thank you.
+Entry fees are not refundable under any circumstance, race registrations are not transferable to other participants, future years races or other Rocksteady Running events and transferring between distances (up or down) is not allowed.
+Please consider these factors very carefully before registering.
+Thank you.

 What you get:

 Transportation to the race start from Caribou Highlands.
-A well marked course with plenty of aid and tons of friendly, experienced volunteers.
-All registered runners will receive a long-sleeve technical T-shirt.
-These are unisex sized but do run big for both men and women so please size accordingly.
+A well-marked course with plenty of aid and tons of friendly, experienced volunteers.
+A high quality Tri-Blend T-Shirt.
 A wood finishers medallion.
 A complimentary post race meal.

 Caribou Highlands Lodge in Lutsen, MN is the race host hotel – the race finishes at Caribou Highlands and the finish-line will be just a short walk to your room.
 We recommend that you stay here and support Caribou Highlands as they do a great job supporting us!
 Special room rates are available if you mention you are a Superior 50 Mile racer.
 Call 1-800-642-6036 or visit their Website at www.caribouhighlands.com.
 Caribou Highlands’ address is 371 Ski Hill Road, P.O.
 Box 99 in Lutsen, MN 55612.